Jared Hess (fighter): Bellator Fighting Championships

 Hess entered the Bellator middleweight tournament on April 17, 2009.
 His first fight was against Daniel Tabera, Hess won the fight after taking Tabera down and applying a rear naked choke submission early in round one.

 Hess then fought in the next round of the middleweight tournament against Yosmany Cabezas at Bellator 9.
 Hess won the fight via technical knockout in the third round.

 In the finals of the middleweight tournament at the main event of Bellator 12, Hess lost to Cuban fighter Hector Lombard.
 The fight ended in a TKO doctor stoppage due to multiple cuts, which occurred from elbows delivered on the ground by Lombard.
+This fight earned the Bazzie Award for Bloodbath of the Year.

 Hess returned for the second season tournament in April 2010, hoping to get a rematch with Lombard and win the middleweight title.
 His first fight was against former IFL middleweight champion Ryan McGivern, whom he defeated via submission.

 Hess lost his semi-final bout against Alexander Shlemenko on May 27.
 Despite controlling the first two rounds, Hess was on the receiving end of a flying knee from Shlemenko midway through the third round.
 As a result of the strike, Hess fell awkwardly on his left leg and severely dislocated his knee, causing the referee to stop the bout.
 His knee required surgery and kept him out of action for six months.

 At Bellator 42, Hess returned from his knee injury at Bellator 20 eleven months prior.
 He fought Chris Bell on the undercard.
 Bell missed weight, and the fight was changed to a catchweight bout of 190 lbs.
 Hess dictated the pace of the fight, and won via triangle choke submission early in round one.
 The win earned Hess a spot in the Bellator Season Five Middleweight tournament.

 Hess' first fight in the Bellator Season Five Middleweight tournament took place on September 17, 2011, at Bellator 50 against Bryan Baker.
 Though he controlled round 1 with dominant ground control and effective striking, Hess lost the fight in the third round via TKO.

 Hess fought Brett Cooper on the undercard of Bellator 58 on November 19, 2011.
 Hess lost the fight via unanimous decision.
 Hess was released from the promotion after the loss.